amaltapalov/react-build-own-bonus/README.md

 (https://github.com/facebook/create-react-app).
 </p>

-## Description
+## pushpin Description

 Landing page with dynamic popups.
-User click on *Start* button and begin picking appropriate option to generate a certain option.
-There is a *Generate random button* which allow to skip option picking and immediately generate a bonus.
+User click on **Start** button and begin picking appropriate option to generate a certain option.
+There is a **Generate random button** which allow to skip option picking and immediately generate a bonus.

+Bonus amount: **7 Bonuses**

-Landing theme: *Summer BBQ and Hot Dogs*
+Landing theme: **Summer BBQ and Hot Dogs**

 ## Available Scripts